HMD Motorsports

-HMD Motorsports is an American racing team in the Indy NXT series.
+HMD Motorsports is an American racing team which is currently competing the Indy NXT series, running 4 cars.
 The team is owned by Henry Malukas.

-Indy NXT (2019–present)
+Indy Lights / Indy NXT (2019–present)

 2019

-The origins of HMD Motorsports traces back to BN Racing's Indy Lights operation as the team had entered the 2019 Indy Lights series.
+HMD Motorsports (BN Racing) entered the 2019 Indy Lights series.
 David Malukas ran for the team in 2019 with a limited budget.
 Toby Sowery won the Sunday race at Portland for HMD Motorsports/Team Pelfrey.
-During the season, the BN Racing Indy Lights team was bought out by Henry Malukas.
-This led to the creation of HMD Motorsports while BN Racing continued to be a separate entity.
 HMD was to run the 2020 Indy Lights series, but the season was cancelled due to COVID-19.

 2021

 HMD Motorsports, together with Global Racing Group fielded four cars to start the 2021 Indy Lights series season.
 Drivers included Benjamin Pedersen, Linus Lundqvist, Nikita Lastochkin, and David Malukas.
 Exclusive Autosport, due to delaying its planned Indy Lights entry, sold their two cars to HMD/GRG.
 Linus Lundqvist won Race 1 from pole at the Indy Lights Grand Prix of Alabama with teammate David Malukas winning Race 2 from pole.
 Malukas won Race 2 from pole at the Indy Lights Grand Prix of St. Petersburg.
 Lundqvist won the Indy Lights Grand Prix of Indianapolis Race 1 from pole with teammate Malukas winning Race 2 from pole.
 Malukas won Race 2 at Road America, both races at Gateway, and Portland Race 1.
 Lundqvist would use another car at Gateway due to a crash before the races.
 Manuel Sulaimán joined the team at Portland, replacing Lastochkin.
 Lundqvist won the season finale at Mid-Ohio.